reslaid32/confin/README.md

 ### cfentry_t [struct __s_confin_entry]
 Structure representing a single entry in a configuration file, including:
 - `key`: Key associated with the entry.
-- `type`: Annotation type of the entry (integer, float, or string).
+- `type`: Annotation type of the entry.
 - `size`: Size of the value.
 - `value`: Pointer to the entry value.